stockmouton/stockmouton.github.io/articles/hyperinflation.md

 - Wait
 - Profit (get back more money)

 The difficult part is in "picking the right assets".
 Investors have a nearly infinite amount of possible investments in this world: Housing, startup, stock, bonds, derivatives, art, crypto, NFTs, etc. you name it.
-And, access to all those investment around the world has never been so easy.
+And, access to all those investment has never been so easy.

 So, anyone can be an investor.
 All one needs is the will to follow the simple plan.
 The good news is that one can adapt any part of it to fit one's own requirements: